ImoutoHeaven/longnamefs-rs/README.md

 - `--backend-layout` (default `v1`): `v1` is the current hash+namefile layout; `v2` enables the new xattr+index backend (incompatible with v1 backends; long-name hardlinks are rejected).
 - `--allow-other`: pass `allow_other` to FUSE.
 - `--nonempty`: allow mounting on a non-empty mountpoint.
-- `--dir-cache-ttl-ms`: per-directory readdir cache TTL in milliseconds (default 1000).
+- `--dir-cache-ttl-ms`: per-directory readdir cache TTL in milliseconds (default 1000); also drives the directory FD cache used by the v2 path resolver.
 - `--no-dir-cache`: disable directory cache entirely (useful for debugging correctness).
 - `--max-write-kb`: maximum write size advertised to FUSE in KiB (default 1024; kernel may clamp to its own maximum).
 - `--max-name-len`: maximum logical segment length accepted by the v2 backend (default 1024, failures surface as `ENAMETOOLONG` or `EINVAL`).